 Cooking Brown Rice is not easy!
 I am the first one to admit it.
 It is not easy because every brand of rice is different.
 Some rice brands take longer and more liquid to cook than other brands.
 The key to making brown rice is buying a brand you love and knowing how must liquid it will need to cook. (that’s after trying out many brands….)

 Liquid ratios do not always matter when cooking rice.
 There are several reasons why they do and don’t.
 When cooking rice alone, the usual 2:1 ratio or 1 ½ cups of liquid for 1 cup of rice would be good.
-It is advisable to reduce your liquid ration when rice with ingredients such as vegetables that contains moisture and liquid; it is necessary to take that into consideration.
+It is advisable to reduce your liquid ration when rice with ingredients such as vegetables containing moisture and liquid; it is necessary to consider that.

-While cooking, vegetables, and leafy green not only release their vitamins, they also release their water.
-That water also helps cook and add flavor to the rice.
-When cooking with vegetables, it is also recommended to periodically conduct a taste test to manage not only flavor but sodium as well.
+While cooking, vegetables and leafy green not only release their vitamins, they also release their water.
+That water also helps cook and adds flavor to the rice.
+When cooking with vegetables, it is also recommended to periodically conduct a taste test to manage flavor and sodium.
 Many times adding salt is not necessary because health must matter first.
 Just remember that salt can kill; read my article about “too much salt.”

 Good olive oil is necessary when cooking Brown Rice with Tomatoes and leeks.
 I chose to add leek to the mixture for flavor.
 Leeks, a family of the onion, have a delicate, pleasant, and sweet flavor.
 They contain many flavonoid anti-oxidants, minerals, and vitamins that have proven health benefits.

-From the recipe, you will notice 3 ingredients that are full of color and they are tomatoes, paprika, and turmeric.
-All of these ingredients are packed with healthy flavors to will make your brown rice delightful.
+From the recipe, you will notice 3 ingredients that are full of color, and they are tomatoes, paprika, and turmeric.
+These ingredients are packed with healthy flavors to make your brown rice delightful.
 The onion, basil, Herbes de Provence, and garlic are also packed with delicious flavors that complete the dish.

 The last ingredient your rice needs is a flavorful broth.
 Vegetable broth or Chicken broth, your choice!
-Cooking rice with a broth is a happy land in your pot.
+Cooking rice with broth is a happy land in your pot.